How Does Bail Influence Property Ownership in Canada?

 Renters, too, can find themselves in a bind.
 If a landlord uses a rented property for bail and subsequently defaults, the tenant’s living situation becomes uncertain.
 They may face eviction or sudden changes in rental terms.
 It’s an unsettling predicament, especially for those with families or long-standing rental agreements.

 But there’s another side to this coin.
 Property ownership can sometimes tip the scales in favour of granting bail.
 Courts view homeowners as more rooted in the community.
 Their likelihood of fleeing is perceived as lower.
-Thus, owning property can occasionally work in the defendant’s favour, granting them a shot at freedom, albeit temporary.
+Thus, owning property can occasionally work in the defendant’s favour, albeit temporarily granting them a shot at freedom.

 Historical Insights: Bail Affects Property Owners In Canada